UltimateForm/mordhau-rcon-suite/README.md

   - usage: `.db chg_name <plafayb_id> <new_name>`
 - **metadata**: show metadata of db
 - **export_playtime**: export playtime data as json, compatible with server side mods such as NightV's Playtime.
 Will also write the export to `./persist/` folder
+- **export_kills**: export kills/deaths data as json.
+Will also write the export to `./persist/` folder
+- **export_all**: export both kills and playtime into a single json file with root {"kills": ..., "playtime": ...}.
+Will also write the export to `./persist/` folder

 #### Admin Season config commands (.season)